 While there are lots of medications to treat rheumatoid arthritis, the painful flare-ups are still a fact of life.
 On the bright side, there are a number of medication-free things you can do to reduce and prevent the pain.

 Read on for three treatments for rheumatoid arthritis for instant relief!

 Three treatments for rheumatoid arthritis to help you cope with flare-ups

 This may sound like a no-brainer, but taking a break and giving your joints a chance to rest will help ease the pain

-and fatigue associated with rheumatoid arthritis
+associated with rheumatoid arthritis

 .
 But just how much rest do you need?
 It differs from person to person because it depends on your endurance.
 Just make sure you don’t get too much rest – a sedentary lifestyle can be harmful to your joints!

 With all the pain control technology available - there's no reason for you to needlessly suffer ever again!

 Most people have been conditioned to live with pain.
 But you don't have to.

 Pain could be easily managed.
 Often from home, and in as little as 20-minutes.